The Real Housewives of Orange County season 6: Cast and synopsis

 Four of the six housewives featured on the fifth season of The Real Housewives of Orange County returned for the sixth instalment.
 Despite Jeana Keough's mid-season departure in the fifth season, Keough returned to season six in a recurring capacity.
 The season also saw Lynne Curtin departing the series but continued to make guest appearances throughout the series.
-During an episode of Watch What Happens Live Curtin has since revealed she is open to a return to the series as a full-time cast member saying, "I would love to come back."
-During that same episode former wives Keough and Lauri Peterson revealed they weren't open to a return as a full-time cast member.
+During an episode of Watch What Happens Live!, Curtin has since revealed she is open to a return to the series as a full-time cast member saying, "I would love to come back."
+During that same episode, former wives Keough and Lauri Peterson revealed they weren't open to a return as a full-time cast member.
+Keough's departure as a full-time cast member left Gunvalson as the last remaining original cast member on the franchise, a title which she held until her demotion to friend of in season 14.

 Two new women were introduced to the series in season six, Peggy Tanous as a full-time cast member and who is described as a "stay-at-home mom with poster girl good looks", and Fernanda Rocha in a recurring capacity, a friend to Tamra Barney who is described as a "hot Brazilian lesbian fitness instructor."

 Barney files for divorce from Simon and celebrates her new life with her younger boyfriend Eddie Judge.
 She is stressed by her worsening problems with Rossi and another feud with Keough.
 Barney's feud with Keough escalates, despite attempts of reconciliation, to the point of a physical altercation involving a restraining order and wine being thrown.
 Alexis Bellino expresses her eagerness for independence from Jim, Bellino launches a fashion collection of dresses as well as changing the rules in her marriage.
 Bellino finds herself competing with long-time friend and new housewife Tanous through the season and causes a divide between the two.
 Vicki Gunvalson continues to thrive in the workplace however her many years of balancing her professional and personal life seems to no prevail due to her relationship with Donn becoming increasingly distant and unsalvageable.
 Gunvalson looks to leaving the neighborhood and want to sell the house, Donn is happy to stay put.
 Gunvalson suffers some health issues that leaves some of the ladies questioning her.
-By the end of the season it is revealed that Gunvalson and Donn are getting a divorce.
+By the end of the season, it is revealed that Gunvalson and Donn are getting a divorce.
 Gretchen Rossi hopes for marriage become clouded by speculation that her boyfriend Smiley is a deadbeat parent and knowledge of his previous relationships with housewives.
 Gretchen encourages the men in her life to be healthier, they include Smiley and their two dogs.
 Rossi expands her business with a handbag line.
 Tanous explores the possibility of revitalizing her modelling career.
 She also reveals her struggle of Postpartum depression and her suicidal thoughts.